 Failure to comply with Section II.F will result in the following consequences and may result in the imposition of other sanctions under established university procedures:

-1. If an Investigator fails to provide a financial conflict of interest certification or fails to disclose an SFI, the University does not submit the relevant application for federal funding or withdraws the application, as appropriate.
+1. If an Investigator fails to provide a financial conflict of interest certification or fails to disclose an SFI, the University does not submit the relevant application for external funding or withdraws the application, as appropriate.

 2. If an Investigator does not agree to an acceptable plan to manage, reduce, or eliminate a financial conflict of interest or commitment that is found to exist, the University will not expend funds under the relevant award.

-3. If an Investigator fails to disclose a reportable SFI that creates a conflict requiring a management plan, the Investigator may be barred from participating in federally funded research for a period determined by the Vice President for Research, subject to the review of the Provost.
+3. If an Investigator fails to disclose a reportable SFI that creates a conflict requiring a management plan, the Investigator may be barred from participating in externally funded research for a period determined by the Vice President for Research, subject to the review of the Provost.

 4. If an Investigator fails to comply with a material term of an approved management plan, the University may take any action relating to the award that is permitted by its terms and may pursue sanctions against the Investigator.
 In pursuing sanctions, the University applies the procedures comparable to an “investigation” and administrative actions in University Policy Number 4007 – Misconduct in Research and Scholarship.